-At the beginning of the school year: the MYP coordinator leads a workshop that defines academic honesty and dishonesty.
-Students read the academic honesty policy and sign that they have understood it.
+At the beginning of the school year: the MYP coordinator leads a workshop that defines academic integrity and dishonesty.
+Students read the academic integrity policy and sign that they have understood it.
 Throughout the year: subject teachers liaise with the librarian to reiterate citing and bibliography expectations every time research is undertaken.
 Grades are given for this in the appropriate objective assessment strand.

 Consequences for Academic Dishonesty in the MYP